abenga/valagtk3tutorial/content/chapter-04-moving-on/04-moving-on.md

 A **class** definition introduces a new reference type - this is the most common way of creating a new type in Vala.
 A class is definition of a new data type.
 A class can contain fields, constants, methods, properties, and signals.
-Class types support inheritance, a mechanism whereby a derived class can extend and specialize a base class.
+Class types support *inheritance*, a mechanism whereby a derived class can extend and specialize a base class.
 Vala supports three different types of classes, namely:

 * GObject subclasses, which inherit directly from `GLib.Object`, and are the